VerboLabs

 5. Yoruba

+It’s also influential globally through music and diaspora communities.
 Nigeria’s Yoruba-speaking regions include Lagos, Africa’s largest city and a major economic hub.
 This makes Yoruba translation increasingly valuable for entertainment, technology, and consumer products.

 6. Igbo